-Power Installer: P4DA Main Screen
+Power Installer: P4R533-N Main Screen

-You can automatically install the required chipset support by choosing "Auto Installation" or you can do all installations manually by choosing Manual Installation.
-Either way, you must install the chipset support before you install anything else.
+You can automatically install the required Intel chipset support by choosing "Auto Installation" or you can do all installations manually by choosing Manual Installation.
+Either way, you must install the Intel chipset support before you install anything else

-The P4DA installation screen screen will appear when you click on "Manual Installation".
+The "Driver and Utilities" screen will appear when you click on Manual Installation.
 Click on "Driver Installation" and the Driver Installation screen will appear.

-Power Installer: Drivers and Utilities Click on Driver Installation to access the driver installation program.
+Power Installer: Drivers and Utilities Click on Driver Installation to access the driver installation list.

-Install the all the items for the ALi chipset in sequence by clicking on them and following the install program instructions.
+Install the first two items for the Intel Chipset in sequence by clicking on them and following the install program instructions.